spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/advanced-usage/disabling-a-monitor.md

 title: Disabling a monitor
 ---

-If you want to temporarly disable both the uptime and ssl check of a monitor you can disable it.
+If you want to temporarily stop the uptime and the ssl check of a monitor you can disable it.

-This is how can disable a monitor for `https://laravel.com`
+This is how to disable a monitor for `https://laravel.com`

 ```bash
 php artisan monitor:disable https://laravel.com
 ```

-You can enable the checks of a monitor again with:
+You can re-enable the checks of a monitor with:

 ```bash
 php artisan monitor:enable https://laravel.com